 Some of the possible traumas and microtraumas behind TMJ symptoms and disorders could be an impact to the area, misalignment in the teeth or TMJ, whiplash, arthritis, or others.
 Many patients have bad habits that could contribute to an issue with the TMJ, such as teeth grinding, teeth clenching, excessive gum chewing, nail biting, poor posture, and more.
 Other patients might experience issues with their TMJ due to age, genetics, or stress that causes muscle tension.
 We can help with these issues here at our clinic.

 Some TMJ stretches and other exercises can help to alleviate symptoms, but for serious symptoms and TMJ disorders, a patient should be tested and treated professionally.
 We can do this for you here at our clinic.

-One of the most effective treatment methods we use here at Koala® Center for Sleep and TMJ Disorders is professional oral appliance therapy.
+One of the most effective treatment methods we use here at Koala® Center For Sleep & TMJ Disorders is professional oral appliance therapy.
 This method is proven to work and ease TMJ symptoms.
 It is nonsurgical, non-pharmacological, and very comfortable for patients too.
 So many of our patients experience immediate relief, and within just 1 week, these patients have a 50% improvement in their symptoms.
 And after only 3 months, patients have a 90% improvement!

 Oral appliance therapy is approved by the American Academy of Sleep Medicine, and we’re very confident that it will work for you.